labgrid-project/labgrid/doc/configuration.rst

 USBNetworkInterface
 ~~~~~~~~~~~~~~~~~~~
-A USBNetworkInterface resource describes a USB network adapter (such as
+A :any:`USBNetworkInterface` resource describes a USB network adapter (such as
 Ethernet or WiFi)

 .. code-block:: yaml